Spring Vacation Outdoor Adventure Weeks!

 Wednesdays / 3:15 - 5:30 pm.
 Beat after school boredom and make Wednesdays their favorite day of the week!
 Flanders “Wonderful Wednesday” after school program will give your child the chance to explore Flanders' 200-acre campus, be active and have a blast all while connecting to science, nature, farming and art!
 Bus transportation to Flanders is available from Bethlehem and Mitchell Elementary Schools.
 Costs per class: Bethlehem students $15 & Mitchell Elementary school students $10; Extended care until 6PM available for an additional fee.

 BIRTHDAY PARTIES AT FLANDERS!

 We offer birthday parties on Saturdays or Sundays year round!
-Affordable and fun there are a variety of nature themed parties to choose from including animals, and art to fairy fun.
+Affordable and fun there are a variety of nature themed parties to choose from including animals and art to fairy fun.
 Hiking, games and stories, live animals and even tractor rides can all be made a part of the celebration!
-Call us for more information and to brainstorm what will make for a memorable party for your birthday child!
+Call us for more information and to brainstorm what will make for an unforgettable party for your birthday child!

 To register for any of the above programs please call 203-263-3711.

 Flanders has planted several letterboxes on the family friendly trails at their preserves and sanctuaries and more are being planned.
 Combining art and nature in a fun interactive way, letterboxing is a popular treasure hunting activity done world-wide.
 At Flanders, the letterboxing clues include educational comments about the natural world.